samsonpaul/jack.ly/sections/about-me/about-me.md

 as software development, by moving to Berlin, Germany.

 I am currently available for web development work.
-If you're curious to some of the projects I've worked on, you can view them [here](/technical-projects).
+If you're curious about some of the projects I've worked on, you can view them [here](/technical-projects).

 I'm on some different places on the Internet which you may want to communicate with me through: